 Surgeons and dermatologists have been using chemical peels for many years, but the latest chemical peels Maryland cosmetic surgeon Dr. Will offers are more advanced.
-They’ve become more effective, more comfortable and therefore, more popular.
+They’ve become more effective, more comfortable and, therefore, more popular.
 The purpose is to exfoliate the skin and accelerate the regeneration of new cells.
 We encourage you learn more about chemical peels in Frederick, MD and the surrounding area.

-Maryland Chemical Peels at Will Surgical Arts
+Chemical Peels at Will Surgical Arts in Maryland

 There are deep peels, medium peels, and light peels.
 The deep peels are comparable to laser resurfacing or dermabrasion, and often used to treat conditions like:

 Light chemical peels are intended to remove superficial imperfections with less downtime involved.
 They may be done in a series, requiring separate visits in 2-week intervals.
 Some of the most common chemicals used in a chemical peel include the following:

 - Alpha-hydroxy acid

 At Will Surgical Arts, we have found that chemical peel formulas using the first 3 types – TCA, glycolic acid, and salicylic acid – offer the ideal combination of measurable results and patient comfort.

 Click here to see our gallery of before and after photos of Maryland patients who have had chemical peels